samsel/paypal-logo-canvas/README.md

 paypal-logo-canvas
 ==================

-a javascript library to draw PayPal Logo on Canvas
+a javascript library to draw PayPal Logo on a given canvas.